 Special Immigrant Juvenile Status (SIJ) is a classification given to certain unauthorized immigrant children.
 Once the status is granted, the child may apply for legal permanent residency despite having entered the U.S. illegally, being unlawfully present in the U.S., or being inadmissible to the U.S. and otherwise barred from applying for permanent residency.
 Please note, however, that a separate waiver may need to be filed to cover grounds of inadmissibility.
 That is discussed in greater detail below.

 Who Qualifies for Special Immigrant Juvenile Status?

 To qualify for SIJ, the child must meet the following criteria:

 To succeed in being classified as a SIJ, the child must submit an order from a state court.
-Each of the states in the U.S. has different laws and procedures for obtaining the court order.
+Each state in the U.S. has different laws and procedures for obtaining a court order.
 Those seeking SIJ status should understand the laws in the state in which they live.

 But, essentially, the state court must decide the following: